Mission, Vision and Guiding Principles

-Mourning Hope companions grieving children, teens, young adults and their families when someone significant in their lives has a serious illness or has died.
-Mourning Hope provides support groups, community education, grief resources and referrals.
+The Mourning Hope Grief Center companions grieving children, teens, young adults and families when someone significant in their lives has a serious illness or has died.
+Mourning Hope provides free support groups, community education, grief resources and referrals.

 Mourning Hope envisions a society where all grieving children are embraced, listened to, understood and effectively supported by their families, teachers, caregivers and others significant in their lives.